NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/images/_index.md

 ### Adding An Image

-The `image add` command instructs the Anchore Engine to pull (download) and analyze an image from a registry.
+The `image add` command instructs the Nextlinux Engine to pull (download) and analyze an image from a registry.

 `nextlinux-cli image add docker.io/library/nginx:latest`

-The Anchore Engine will attempt to retrieve metadata about the image from the Docker registry and if successful will initiate a pull of the image and queue the image for analysis.
+The Nextlinux Engine will attempt to retrieve metadata about the image from the Docker registry and if successful will initiate a pull of the image and queue the image for analysis.
 The command will output details about the image including the image digest, image ID, and full name of the image.

 ```
 Image Digest: sha256:2b0e9b0e40202e2a6a0619f327c9acb9d0adc39d7dc292fefc1a886fc8cefee3